clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

     service2 --> vpn

 ```

-The services I host are largely private in the sense that they don’t need to be internet visible but they do need to be reachable from all devices.
-This is where Tailscale comes in.
-Putting these services on the tailnet that connects all devices makes them available securely everywhere without the need or risks inherent of exposing them on the external internet.

-> If you are selfhosting services in another manner such as using Docker on a Synology home NAS, Tailscale is still worth checkout out as these scenarios are <a href="https://q6o.to/tsckb1131" target="_blank">natively supported</a>.

-The approach I've been using to expose services from Kubernetes clusters up to now is one I learned from <a href="https://q6o.to/davidsbond" target="_blank">David Bond</a> in <a href="https://q6o.to/bpdbk3sts" target="_blank">in this post from 2020</a>.
-In David's approach (simplified here for brevity), each cluster node is individually joined to your tailnet and the cluster itself uses the tailnet for intra-node communication.
-Name resolution and ingress comes via public Cloudflare DNS entries for inbound traffic secured by Let's Entrypt for SSL certificates and routed to cluster nodes via the k3s Traefik ingress controller.
-This approach has some advantages (a cluster can access any tailnet resources such as docker repos hosted on another home cluster) but comes with a complex setup process, more devices on the tailnet to manage keys for, more components in the cluster and exposure of tailnet IP addresses in a publicly visible DNS.

-> If you are a Tailscale user playing with homelab setups would love to hear from you  <a href="https://q6o.to/czt" target="_blank">`X Twitter`</a> or <a href="https://q6o.to/czm" target="_blank">`Mastodon`</a>.

-## Tailscale Operator

- I first learned about the existance of the Tailscale operator for Kubernetes over lunch with several members of the Tailscale dev team in July 2022 when it was a twinkle in <a href="https://q6o.to/maisenali" target="_blank">Maism Ali</a> - Tailscale's resident Kubernetes wunderkind - eye.
-The feature subsequently <a href="https://q6o.to/bptsk8sop" target="_blank">went into preview</a> and still I hadn't had a chance to try it out.
-It was only over the last few days (writing this on Sunday July 30th 2023) that I got around to finally trying the operator out in my setup.
+The feature <a href="https://q6o.to/bptsk8sop" target="_blank">went into preview</a> earlier this year and I got further hyped about it talking to <a href="https://q6o.to/maisenali" target="_blank">Maism Ali</a> at Tailscale Up in May 2023 but it was only over the last few days (writing this on Sunday July 30th 2023) that I finally got around to trying the operator out in my setup.

- The attraction of the Tailscale operator for me is that it can expose any of my Kubernetes services in my tailnet without the need to install any other components in the cluster.
+The attraction of the Tailscale operator is that it is posible to expose any Kubernetes services in your tailnet without the need to install any other cluster components.
 In my case it replaces the complexity of building out clusters with Tailscale on every node, and gives simple DNS setup via magic DNS and I don't need to install another ingress controller.
 The remaining gap, which is supposedly in the roadmap, is a solution for L7 ingress with built in SSL.

  > After writing the above, <a href="https://q6o.to/ghptsc9048" target="_blank">Maisam submitted a patch to add ingress support</a> which fully addresses the above gap.
 I cover that later in the post.